Far-flung Tin Can is forming an intersection of two diverse worlds – the mission field and the Christian home.

 Many have a heart for missions but can’t get to the mission field directly.
 Often, writing a check to someone who comes to your church once a year doesn’t satisfy your passion for missions.
 Ministry is relationship; relationship with Jesus and relationship with those on Earth.
 We are providing a direct line from our homes into the mission field, essentially a far-flung tin can that reaches the corners of the Earth.

-As you browse this website, you’ll begin to hear the heart of those who are being light in a dark lands.
-You can watch their daily life and see their progress.
+Far-Flung Tin Can is creating impactful partnerships with couples and teams globally to help expand their work.
+By providing storytelling and funding to their missions, you can watch their daily life and see their progress along with donating to their work.
 Blogs provide insight into the character, values, goals and passions of each of the missionaries we support.
 You can provide encouraging words, questions from you and your family, and even sponsor their cause directly from their page.
 Far-flung wants you to find missionaries that you believe and use this website as an outlet to dive into the missions field while living continuing your daily responsibilities.

 If you would like to contribute directly to Far Flung Tin Can, you can do so by clicking on the PayPal-powered donate link below.

 Your donation will go directly to fulfilling our goal of documenting the great work that our missionaries provide communities all over the world.

 Kyle is a 30-year-old film producer who studied Telecommunications at Lee University.
 Kyle’s interest in video has driven him since he was very young and he now is able to incorporate into a ministry.
 Kyle grew up in Mansfield, OH where he attended Journey life Center, the church his parents are currently pastors of for the past 35 years.
 He loves writing, video, live entertainment, music and anything involving exploring Sociology.
 Kyle and his wife, Marion and their daughter, Isabella live in Chattanooga, TN where Far-Flung Tin Can is currently based.